 The weekend is for me the most important time as a trader and I can plan my whole trading week ahead without having the stress of the moving markets.

 I need roughly 3-4 hours to go through all my 30 Forex pairs, update my charts, re-draw my levels, set price alerts and scan for important patterns.
 I will go through the Daily, the 4H and the 1H timeframe for each pair.
-The final watchlist is then uploaded as well to our private forum for our pro members.

 Is it worth it to you to spend a little less time on the couch watching TV, sleeping a little less and putting in a few hours into your trading to move closer to your goals?